nabe-abk/free386/README.md

 X:\>free386.com
 ```

-Please refer to the displayed command line help.
+Please refer to the displayed command line help or [manual](MANUAL.md).